davidfokkema/WND2023-workshop/docs/index.md

   - navigation
 ---

-# BFY4 workshop on Tailor
+# Workshop: model-leren begint met een experiment

 The repository for Tailor can be found at [GitHub](https://github.com/davidfokkema/tailor) and the latest release can be downloaded [here](https://github.com/davidfokkema/tailor/releases/latest).
 Links to the individual binary installers: